-We derive the Hartree-Fock equation as governing the effective dynamics of fermions in the mean-field regime.
-In a recent paper, we extend the derivation to mixed states as initial data.
-As a second step of approximation, we derive the Vlasov equation.
+We derive the time-dependent Hartree-Fock equation (TDHF) governing the effective dynamics of fermions in the mean-field regime.
+In a recent paper, we extend the derivation to mixed states as initial data, e.g., initial data prepared at positive temperature.
+As a second step of approximation, we derive the Vlasov equation of kinetic theory.

 - N. Benedikter, M. Porta.
 C. Saffirio, and B. Schlein: From the Hartree dynamics to the Vlasov equation, ARMA 221, 273-334 (2016)

 - N. Benedikter, V. Jaksic, M. Porta, C. Saffirio, and B. Schlein: Mean-field Evolution of Fermionic Mixed States, Comm.
 Pure Appl.
 Math.
 69, 2250-2303 (2014)